MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide/console.md

 # Console

-Use the DevTools **Console** for interactive debugging and adhoc testing.
-It allows you to communicate into and out of a running web page by:
+To open the **Console** developer tool in Microsoft Edge, press the F12 key (or right-click and select "Inspect Element"), to access the developer tool window, then navigate to the Console tab at the top of the window.
+The Console tool logs information associated with a web page, such as JavaScript, network requests, and security errors.
+It can be used for interactive debugging and adhoc testing.
+It also allows you to communicate into and out of a running web page by:

  - Posting standard [error and status codes](./console/error-and-status-codes.md) and informational messages as your code runs
  - Generating custom debug logs from the [Console API](./console/console-api.md) calls you include in your code